RecordsKeeper/multichain/docs/source/usecases.rst

 		:align: center
 		:width: 693.433px

-Data sharing has always been prone to attacks, hackers are always present in a search for ways to hack any data through means of channel diversion or accessing the encrypted transferred data.
+Data sharing has always been prone to attacks, hackers are always present in a search for ways to hack any data by means of channel diversion or accessing the encrypted transferred data.
 RecordsKeeper can be used for creating a system which will help in sharing data over the network securely.
 This system will encrypt the file with receiver’s public key before sharing.
 Once the receiver receives the file, they can decrypt it using their private keys.
 At each stage, the Recordskeeper will maintain the metadata of the file and keep track of all the changes made in it.
 Thus, both the parties can verify if a document has been manipulated or not.

-The primary benefit of using RecordsKeeper blockchain for File sharing is the safety of the data.
-Information present on RecordsKeeper blockchain is immutable and unalterable which makes it safe and secure.
-In case of the RecorsKeeper blockchain, if a user uploaded the file then the hash of the file gets stored in the blockchain and then the user can verify the authenticity of the file by using the hash and claim the ownership.
+The primary benefit of using RecordsKeeper Blockchain for file sharing is the safety of the data.
+Information present on RecordsKeeper Blockchain is immutable and unalterable which makes it safe and secure.
+In case of the RecordsKeeper Blockchain, if a user uploads a file then the hash of the file gets stored in the Blockchain and then the user can verify the authenticity of the file by using the hash and claim the ownership.

 .. _gov-regulations:

 Government Regulations
 ----------------------

-**Government Regulation Polices over RecordsKeeper Blockchain**
+**Government Regulation Policies on the RecordsKeeper Blockchain**

 .. image:: _static/Government-Licences--ID-Verification.png
 		:align: center
 		:width: 693.433px

-Identification documents or licenses verification is a tedious but mandatory job for all citizens.
-These documents can easily be faked, which has a direct impact on a number of government agendas, for example, governments are not able to implement health or food policies efficiently due to incorrect data recorded.
-Recordskeeper can effectively be used as a solution for this problem, records with proper and unalterable information can be saved over the RecordsKeeper Ledger which can be easily accessed when required.
+Identification documents are a tedious but necessary responsibility for all citizens.
+These documents can be easily faked, which has a direct impact on many government agendas; for example, governments are often not able to implement health or food policies efficiently due to partial or misleading information.
+RecordsKeeper can be effectively used as a solution to this problem; records with proper and unalterable information can be saved in the RecordsKeeper ledger, which can be easily accessed when required.

-This information is safe with Recordskeeper as the digest of the document is saved in the Ledger which when altered, gets completely changed making the verification process effortless.
-Recordskeeper platform aims to significantly reduce the time and resources spent on cross verification of the identification documents.
-Once the data gets stored in the RecordsKeeper blockchain by the document hash user can claim ownership on the file.
-By this mechanism, the chances of generating the fake documents get reduced.
-So, with the help of RecordsKeeper we can increase the authenticity of government identification documents.
+This information is safe with RecordsKeeper as the details of the document are saved in the ledger, making the verification process effortless.
+The RecordsKeeper platform aims to significantly reduce the amount of time and resources spent on cross verification of identification documents.
+Once the data is stored on the RecordsKeeper blockchain with the document hash, users can claim ownership of the files.
+By this mechanism, the risk of fake document creation is significantly reduced.
+Thus, with the help of RecordsKeeper, we can increase the authenticity of government identification documents.

 .. _land-ownership:

 Land Ownership Record Keeping
 -----------------------------

-**Land Ownership verification over RecordsKeeper Blockchain**
+**Land Ownership verification on the RecordsKeeper Blockchain**

 .. image:: _static/Land.png
 		:align: center
 		:width: 693.433px

-For any high-value property (real estate, cars, art) it is important to have accurate records which could identify the owner.
-These records are used to protect owners’ rights, i.e., in case of theft, helps in resolving disputes, makes sure of whether ownership is correctly transferred to a new owner after the sale and helps in preventing sale fraud.
-Thus, it is necessary to maintain correctness, as well as completeness of this information to avoid unauthorized and fraudulent changes.
+For any high-value property (such as real estate, cars, or artwork) it is essential to have accurate records which can identify the owner.
+These records are used to protect owners’ rights in various situations: for example, in the case of theft, in resolving disputes, or in the transfer of ownership after a sale.
+Thus, it is necessary to maintain not only the accuracy but also the completeness of this information to prevent unauthorized and fraudulent actions.

 Currently, people have to rely on a trusted third party.
-E.g., a government agency might be responsible for keeping track of ownership information.
-Sometimes, these records are not preserved in a systematic way.Recordskeeper solves this problem completely, as it provides a complete way of sanctioning, approving and saving all sorts of asset information which can never be falsified or altered.
+For example, a government agency might be responsible for keeping track of ownership information.
+Sometimes, these records are not preserved systematically.
+RecordsKeeper solves this problem entirely, as it provides a way of sanctioning, approving, and saving all sorts of asset information which can never be falsified or altered.

-The current process for clearing a land deed is very complex and requires house buyers to hire a middleman to clear the land deed for them.
-This is a complete waste of resources, both human and monetary, to accomplish something that can easily be done with the help of a public blockchain i.e. RecordsKeeper.
-In addition to making the process a whole lot more efficient, registering land deeds on a public blockchain also ensures that owner information cannot be manipulated in any way, adding another layer of security for the homeowners.
+The current process for clearing a land deed is very complicated and requires house buyers to hire an intermediary to clear the land deed for them.
+This is a complete waste of resources, both human and monetary, to accomplish something that can easily be done with the help of a public blockchain such as RecordsKeeper’s.
+In addition to making the process a whole lot more efficient, registering land deeds on a public blockchain also ensures that owner information cannot be manipulated in any way, adding another layer of security for homeowners.

 .. _employee-verification:

 Employee Verification
 ---------------------

-**Employee Credential Verification over RecordsKeeper Blockchain**
+**Employee Credential Verification on the RecordsKeeper Blockchain**

 .. image:: _static/Employee-Verification.png
 		:align: center
 		:width: 693.433px

-Employers face a major hurdle in hiring employees when they require verifying candidates credentials.
-A survey made by one of the largest online job finder sites, CareerBuilder, states that a staggering 58 percent of employers have caught a lie on the resume of individuals.
-A separate report on the 2015 hiring outlook done by HireRight, a company majorly offering global background checks, employment verification services, and drug testing show that screening uncovered lies or misrepresentations on a resume is required for 86% of employers.
-There is no doubt that resume accuracy is a common problem in the current environment and the effort required to verify credentials, impacts on the hiring process and costs employers, time and money.
-This is where Recordskeeper will increase transparency and address frauds in employee credentials.
+Employers face a major hurdle in hiring employees when they require verification of candidates’ credentials.
+A survey conducted by one of the largest online job finder sites, CareerBuilder, found that a staggering 58% of employers have found fraudulent details on the resumes of individuals.
+A separate report on the 2015 hiring outlook done by HireRight, a company offering global background checks, employment verification services, and drug testing shows that screening of misrepresented resumes is required for 86% of employers.
+There is no doubt that resume accuracy is a common problem in the current environment and the effort required to verify credentials impacts the hiring process and costs employers time and money.
+This is where RecordsKeeper will increase transparency and address fraud in employee credentials.

-RecordsKeeper helps employers in identifying the employee, with details like the source of funds, business interests, and the employer history.
-They also monitor the progress along the way.
-Every employer has to perform the KYC process individually and upload the validated information and documents to the RecordsKeeper that stores digitized data tagged to a unique identification number for each customer.
-By using this reference number, the employer can access the stored data to perform due diligence whenever employee apply for a new job to verify the information of the employee is valid or invalid.
+RecordsKeeper helps employers in verifying employee details, by allowing for the inspection of the source of their funds, business interests, and employment history.
+They can also monitor the verification progress along the way.
+Every employer has to perform the KYC process individually and upload the validated information and documents to RecordsKeeper where it is stored as digitized data and tagged with a unique identification number for each customer.
+By using this reference number, the employer can access the stored data to perform due diligence whenever employees apply for a new job.

 .. _health-records:

 Health Record Manifest In Judiciary
 -----------------------------------

-**Health Record Manifest reuirements for Judiciary over RecordsKeeper Blockchain**
+**Health Record Manifest requirements for Judiciary on the RecordsKeeper Blockchain**

 .. image:: _static/Medical-Records-Management.png
 		:align: center
 		:width: 693.433px

-In today’s digital society, everyone is concerned about the privacy and security of personal data, especially in health care.
-So we need higher transparency in medical information, patients privacy and reducing possible security breaches.
-People nowadays are faking their health status and problems in claiming health insurance while some also fake medical cases to claim fraudulent money.
-These cases when taken to the court, turns into complications due to lack of judicial system assertions.
-Recordskeeper enables the sharing of information on a secure, tamper-proof and indelible platform.
-Nothing can be tempered or fraudulently conveyed over the Recordskeeper Ledger.
-Once the record is saved, it is easily verifiable, stays in the system and easily accessible.
+In today’s digital society, everyone is concerned about the privacy and security of their data, especially in health care.
+So we need more transparency in medical information to protect patients’ privacy and reduce possible security breaches.
+People nowadays are faking their health status and problems to claim health insurance while some also fake medical cases to claim fraudulent benefits.
+These cases, when taken to court, become complicated due to the lack of judicial system assertions.
+RecordsKeeper enables the sharing of information on a secure, tamper-proof, and immutable platform.
+Nothing can be tampered with or fraudulently conveyed in the RecordsKeeper ledger.
+Once the record is saved, it is easily verifiable, stays in the system, and is easily accessible.

-By using RecordsKeeper blockchain Hospitals can store the patient’s data and it will remain immutable by this data Doctor’s can completely track the patient’s progress.
-Also, there is another significant advantage, if you go to the vacation in Switzerland then the Doctors of Switzerland can track your data from the New York’s hospital and can provide you better treatment because the data is immutable and present on the distributed public ledger.
-So, we can say that with the help of RecordsKeeper we can completely revolutionize the health industry.
+By using the RecordsKeeper blockchain hospitals can store a patient’s data, and it will remain immutable.
+Doctors can completely track a patient’s progress.
+Also, there is another significant advantage: if a New Yorker has a medical emergency on vacation in Switzerland, for example, then the Swiss doctors can track her data from a New York hospital and can provide better treatment because the data is immutable and present on the distributed public ledger.
+So, we believe that with the help of RecordsKeeper, we can completely revolutionize the health industry.